masonpimentel/dotify/README.md

 management system in which users are able to create playlists from a library of albums and songs.

 There are two classes of users - administrators and users.
 Standard users have access to their own playlists, and all the songs in the Dotify library.

+## Standard users

 The following credentials can be used - username: Porchwork, password: 123333

 Users are able to search for songs by song name or genre:

+## Administrators

 Administrators have access to the administrator console.
 The following credentials can be used - username: SnXfZ947,
 password: abcd123